NWPU-IVIP/Seg-CycleGAN/README.md

 This repository provides:

-1. the official code implementation of Seg-CycleGAN
+1. the official code implementation of Seg-CycleGAN.
 2. the HRSID-DIOR dataset used in our research.

 - Use `train.py` to start training.